Access to education in Bodh Gaya 2

 - In the long term, the school's income covers the running costs of the free Gyan Niketan school.

-- We expect the English medium school to be fully self-sufficient in its second year of operations.
+- We expect the English medium school to be fully self-sufficient in its third year of operations.

-- By the end of its third year of operations, we expect a profit of nearly CHF 15,000 to cover the costs of the One Meal A Day programme, which fights against child malnutrition by providing a balanced daily meal to each pupil of Gyan Niketan school.
+- By the end of its third year of operations, we expect to generate enough revenues to also cover the costs of the One Meal A Day programme, which fights against child malnutrition by providing a balanced daily meal to each pupil of Gyan Niketan school.

 From the third year of operations, OneAction will gradually disengage from the management of the EMS and will focus on the development of new social projects, such as the establishment of a scholarship for the girls of Gyan Niketan school.
 We aim to gradually generate enough income to cover all the operating costs of Gyan Niketan school.